Exam season is almost upon us, so you may find managing your time to be a challenge—unless you’ve got 10-minute tips like these.

 Cooking your own food and eating healthy is one of those adulting tasks that seems the most daunting, but you don’t have to be Jamie Oliver.

 Avoid buying lunch on campus during peak hours.
-This can for sure save you 10 minutes every day - or more.
-Instead of buying lunch during your 12 pm break, go earlier in the morning or bring some healthy snacks (see below) that will sustain you until your 2 pm break, when the line-ups will be a lot shorter.
+This can for sure save you 10 minutes every day—or more.
+Instead of buying lunch during the noon-hour rush, go earlier in the morning or bring some healthy snacks (see below) that will sustain you until the afternoon, when the line-ups will be a lot shorter.

 Pack your meals for tomorrow each evening.
-Try these quick make-ahead recipes.
-Making them at night will save you time in the morning, and keep you accountable the next day (because you won’t want your hard work to go to waste).
+Try making these easy and nutritious recipes for dinner one night and pack some leftovers for the next day (you can find a microwave to heat up your meal on this map).
+Making them at night will save you time in the morning, and keep you accountable the next day (because you don't want your hard work to go to waste).
 Plus, foods you make yourself are usually much lower in sugar, fat, and salt than most packaged food.

 Always carry healthy snacks.
-This tip can actually save you time because you won’t need to wait in UBC’s infamous food line-ups as often.
+This tip can actually save you time because you won’t need to wait in food line-ups as often.
 Fruit, veggie sticks, and homemade trail mix (without the chocolate) are easy and healthy snacks that can live at the bottom of your bag.
-If you’re anything like me, you’ll finish these before 10 am but, eh, it’s better than nothing.
+If you’re anything like me, you’ll finish these before 10:00 am but, eh, it’s better than nothing.

 I don’t know about you, but I have a hard time sitting at a desk for more than a couple hours.
 Sitting still for long periods of time can really affect your health.
 But, regular movement can keep you alert and focused.